Context for programme:

 The Learning to Learn programme is designed as a practical resource for teachers and students, characterised by being learner centred and experiential, with relevant practical exercises from across the range of Junior Cycle subjects.

-- Transitioning and Study
+- Transitioning and Learning

-- Goal Setting and Study
+- Learning and Study

-- Study and Assessment Preparation
+- Learning and Assessment

 In addition, teachers are introduced to: